 A Massachusetts native, Manuel holds a PhD in government from Georgetown University, an MTS from the Boston College School of Theology and Ministry, an MA in International Relations from Boston University, and a BA in Political Science from Boston University.
 He has also studied at the Institut d'Etudes Politiques in Paris, and the University of Coimbra and the University of Lisbon, both in Portugal.

 Manuel holds a research fellow appointment at the Berkley Center for Religion, Peace and World Affairs at Georgetown University.
-He is also an affiliate at the Minda de Gunzburg Center for European Studies at Harvard University, where he co-chaired the Iberian Studies Group.
+He is also a local affiliate at the Minda de Gunzburg Center for European Studies at Harvard University, where he co-chaired the Iberian Studies Group.
 He has received Fulbright and National Endowment for the Humanities research grants.
-Dr. Manuel has served on National Selection Committee for the graduate Fulbright program in Spain and Portugal, and on the Executive Council of the New England Political Science Association.
-Dr. Manuel received the Saint Anselm College President’s Award in 2006.
+Dr. Manuel has served on National Selection Committee for the graduate Fulbright program in Spain and Portugal.
+He serves on the Executive Council of the New England Political Science Association.

-Manuel founded and directed the Institute for Leadership Studies at Mount St. Mary’s University in Emmitsburg, MD, and, before that, he co-founded the New Hampshire Institute of Politics at Saint Anselm College in Manchester, NH.
+Manuel founded and directed the Institute for Leadership Studies at Mount St. Mary’s University in Emmitsburg, MD, and, before that, he co-founded and served as the executive director of the New Hampshire Institute of Politics at Saint Anselm College in Manchester, NH.
 He was a tenured professor of politics at both institutions.
+Dr. Manuel received the Saint Anselm College President’s Award in 2006.